VedPatel16/python-basics/README.md

-this folder will make you ready to begining the journey.by this the basics of python with indepth detil is covered in this folder.
+This folder will make you ready from begining of the journey.In this folder the python basics with indepth detil is covered.
-Thank you !
+Thank You !!